vgs-samples/vgs-agent-toolkit/README.md

 Visit the [VGS proxy docs](https://www.verygoodsecurity.com/docs/vault/concepts/proxies-and-routing-data) to learn more about how routing data via VGS works.

+# Pre-requisites

+For this demo we will use python, docker, node, [cursor](https://www.cursor.com/) and [VGS](https://www.verygoodsecurity.com/).
+We will assume that you have these setup for this demo.

 # Components

 This project is made up of several components: